 • Driveway fit: a single car length, easy placement on tight lots

-A 10-yard roll-off is the right call for dense C&D debris: the call is simple: heavy tonnage from shingles or concrete fills a container before the volume looks full; this works for a roof tear-off, whereas yard debris container choices handle lighter loads in a bin.
+A 10-yard roll-off is the right call for dense C&D debris; the logic is simple: dense tonnage from shingles or concrete fills a container before the volume looks full.
+This size works for a single-story roof tear-off, whereas yard debris container choices handle lighter loads.

 A matte-black 20-yard roll-off dumpster placed alongside a mid-renovation Grand Prairie home directly on the asphalt driveway, with framing materials and torn-off shingles staged neatly nearby.